Navigation

 720-372-7572

-This upbeat Five Points eatery has an R&B-heavy playlist and a wall covered in images of oranges — fitting for a spot named Mimosas, which serves a whole list of them, including three flight options with a variety of spins on the bubbly brunch favorite.
+This upbeat Five Points eatery has an R&B-heavy playlist and a wall covered in images of oranges — fitting for a spot named Mimosas, which serves a whole list of them, including five flight options with a variety of spins on the bubbly brunch favorite.
 The menu leans Southern, with such items as biscuits and gravy, chicken and waffles, and a cheesy, rich take on shrimp and grits studded with slices of Andouille sausage, all available from 8 a.m. to 3 p.m.
 Tuesday through Sunday.

 Onefold